Book of Jeremiah: Later interpretation and influence

 The Call of Jeremiah is depicted in this 1860 woodcut by Julius Schnorr von Karolsfeld.

 Judaism

 Book of Jeremiah in Mongolian translation, 1840.

-The influence of Jeremiah during and after the Exile was considerable in some circles, and three additional books, the Book of Baruch, Lamentations, and the Letter of Jeremiah, were attributed to him in Second Temple Judaism—Judaism in the period between the building of the Second Temple in about 515 BCE and its destruction in 70 CE. in the Greek Septuagint, they stand between Jeremiah and the Book of Ezekiel, but only Lamentations is included in modern Jewish and Protestant Bibles (the Letter of Jeremiah appears in Catholic Bibles as the sixth chapter of Baruch).
+The influence of Jeremiah during and after the Exile was considerable in some circles, and three additional books, the Book of Baruch, Lamentations, and the Letter of Jeremiah, were attributed to him in Second Temple Judaism, between the building of the Second Temple in about 515 BCE and its destruction in 70 CE.
+In the Greek Septuagint, they stand between Jeremiah and the Book of Ezekiel, but only Lamentations is included in modern Jewish and Protestant Bibles (the Letter of Jeremiah appears in Catholic Bibles as the sixth chapter of Baruch).
 Jeremiah is mentioned by name in Chronicles and the Book of Ezra, both dating from the later Persian period, and his prophecy that the Babylonian exile would last 70 years was taken up and reapplied by the author of the Book of Daniel in the 2nd century BCE.